 Before you get back out to the parks and lakes with your canine companion, and before outdoor cats starts exploring the neighbourhood, it’s important to make sure that they’re protected from infection so that you both have a safe and healthy season.

 Fleas are usually are out in full force after only 3 days of warm weather, but when the winter weather is mild, we see dogs and cats with fleas all year long!
 Did you know that in a typical flea infection, only 5% of the fleas are on your dog or cat?
 The other 95% are in your home!
 Fortunately fleas are easier to prevent than they are to treat.
-Our flea preventives (usually included with heartworm or tick medications for dogs) work with nearly flawless efficacy to prevent fleas from infecting your pet and infesting your home.
+Our flea preventives (all-in-one TRIO is our preference for dogs) work with nearly flawless efficacy to prevent fleas from infecting your pet and infesting your home.
 For cats, Revolution Plus kills fleas within hours and also protects against ticks!

 Ticks are becoming more prevalent each year as they gradually migrate further and further north.
 Tick species of concern in Toronto include the black-legged (deer) tick (which can carry the bacteria that causes Lyme Disease), the American dog tick, the brown dog tick, and the Lone Star tick.
-Many Toronto area parks (Trinity Bellwoods, Cherry Beach) are endemic for ticks and we frequently see ticks on dogs that have visited these areas, as well as High Park, Humber Bay Park, the Rouge Valley, cottage country, and the Kingston/1000 Islands area.
-We are also starting to see ticks on outdoor cats, since cats like to explore the grasses and shrubs where ticks can be found.
+Many Toronto area parks (High Park, Trinity Bellwoods, Cherry Beach) are endemic for ticks and we frequently see ticks on dogs that have visited these areas, as well as Humber Bay Park, the Rouge Valley, cottage country, and the Kingston/1000 Islands area.
+We are also starting to see a lot more ticks on outdoor cats, since cats like to explore the grasses and shrubs where ticks can be found.
 Tick borne diseases such as Ehrlichia and Anaplasma can transmit within 3 hours of tick attachment, and Lyme disease can transmit within 24 hours of attachment.
-We have several preventative medications that can prevent tick attachment and the transmission of Lyme disease, and would be happy to talk with you about which option is best suited to your dog or outdoor cat.
+Our primary medication recommendations to prevent tick attachment and the transmission of Lyme disease are TRIO for dogs and Revolution Plus for cats, but we would be happy to talk with you about the available options, and what would be most suitable for your pet.

 Heartworm is a potentially fatal condition that all dogs are at risk for – not only those that go outside frequently.
 It is transmitted by mosquitoes, which as we all know are not limited to the outdoors!
 The disease can be transmitted with a single bite from a mosquito that previously bit a dog or coyote with heartworm, and the larvae then develop within the skin and blood stream of an infected dog.
 Once mature, they grow to 10-15 cm long, live in the heart, and can cause severe illness as well as clinical signs of heart disease.

 Fortunately, heartworm disease is easily preventable with appropriate medication.
-The safest and most effective preventive medication is Revolution, a small vial of liquid that is applied to the skin once monthly from June until November to prevent heartworm for the entire season.
-Revolution protects cats from heartworm disease as well, which is less common but can be even more deadly to our feline friends.
+Our recommendation for most dogs is the safe and effective monthly chewable TRIO, which protects against fleas, ticks and heartworm disease.
+Revolution Plus protects cats from heartworm disease as well, which is less common but can be even more deadly to our feline friends.

 Next Steps for Dogs